Tamy Moyo, Background, Career, Pictures - Pindula

 ZIMOCO Brand Ambassador

 The musician was appointed ZIMOCO Brand Ambassador.
-She will be driving the brand new Haval Jolion which was also launched on 25 June 2021 and she will be the first to drive it in Zimbabwe.
+She was given the Haval Jolion which was launched on 25 June 2021 and was the first to drive it in Zimbabwe.

 Discography